BothSann/chairshop-website/README.md

 # 🪑 Both Sann Chair Shop 🪑

-This project showcases a website for a fictional chair shop located in Lisbon, where we offer a variety of ergonomic, eco-friendly, and stylish chairs.
+This project showcases a simple website for a fictional chair shop located in Lisbon, where we offer a variety of ergonomic, eco-friendly, and stylish chairs.
 The site includes sections about the brand, features of the chairs, customer testimonials, and best-selling products.💺✨

 ---